 While not as dramatic, when I moved to Los Angeles from NYC, I left behind all my friends and family.
-I traveled with my cat Stevie, and then we adopted another cat named Rocky, whom we adored and were constant companions.
+I traveled with my cat Stevie, and then we adopted another cat named Rocky, whom we adored.
+Both cats were constant companions.

-But it was our dog, JJ, who we accidentally rescued opened my eyes to
+But it was our dog, JJ, who we accidentally rescued, that opened my eyes to

 animal rescue and adoption.
 He was also the gateway for me to finally meet neighbors and make friends while out walking.
 Most importantly, it was through JJ that I really fell in love with dogs and experienced for myself their loyalty and unconditional love.

 Photos of JJ as a puppy, circa 1995, and then fully grown:

 Fast forward to 2009.
 My kids got the flu, then I got the flu, then they got better, and I didn’t.

 I landed in the hospital with pneumonia.